intel/nauta/docs/user-guide/actions/experiment.md

  #### Additional remarks

- For both types of parameters - `-ps` and `-pr` - if parameter stated in their definitions is also given in a `[script_parameters]` argument of the `dlsctl` command, then values taken from `-ps` and `-pr` are passed to a script.
+ For both types of parameters - `-ps` and `-pr` - if parameter stated in their definitions is also given in a `[script_parameters]` argument of the `nctl` command, then values taken from `-ps` and `-pr` are passed to a script.

- If a combination of both paramaters is given, then `dlsctl` launches a number of experiments equal to combination of values passed in those paramater.
-For example, if the following combination of parameters is passed to `dlsctl` command:
+ If a combination of both paramaters is given, then `nctl` launches a number of experiments equal to combination of values passed in those paramater.
+For example, if the following combination of parameters is passed to `nctl` command:

  `-pr param1 "{0.1, 0.2, 0.3}" -ps "{param2: 3, param4: 5}" -ps "{param6: 7}"`